alexandergall/bf-sde-nixpkgs/README.md

 The SDE Nix package provides two types of services.
 The first is an environment to build and test a P4 program as explained in the previous chapter.
-This environment includes the P4 compiler, Tofino ASIC emulator and the Packet Test Framework.
+This environment includes the P4 compiler, Tofino ASIC emulator, the Packet Test Framework and, optionally, support for a specific hardware platform.

 The second service is a runtime environment for pre-compiled P4 programs.
-This environment only contains the build artifact of a P4 program and the components necessary to execute them on the Tofino ASIC.
+This environment only contains the build artifact of a P4 program and the components necessary to execute them on the Tofino ASIC on a particular platform (including the pseudo-platform `model`, which executes the program on the ASIC software model).
 The use case for this service is the deployment of P4 programs on hardware appliances.
-The binary packages required for this deployment can be distributed to users who do not have signed an NDA or software lincense agreement with Intel.
+The binary packages required for this deployment can be distributed to users who do not have signed an NDA or software license agreement with Intel.

 How these services are instantiated is described later in this document.
 This section describes how they are composed of smaller